|Home Novels | AudiobooksShort Stories | San Doloroso | Author Reviews Links|

 "You'll never get me up in one of those things.
 They're absolutely lethal..."

 Seville, 1931.
 Six months after the loss of the British airship the R101, a German Zeppelin is coming in to land in Southern Spain.

 Hilary Manningham-Butler is an MI5 operative eking out a pitiful existence on the Rock of Gibraltar.
 The offer of a job in the Americas provides a potential life line but there are strings attached.
 First she must prove her mettle to her masters in London and that means stepping on board the Richthofen before the airship leaves Seville.

-recovered if British security is not to be severly compromised.
-Hilary
+British security is not to be severly compromised.

-becomes clear that nobody on board is quite what they seem.
-And there
+clear that nobody on board is quite what they seem.

 "Your predecessor was sitting in that chair when he shot himself.
 You can still see the bloodstains on the wall behind you."